28Tae/school/25-python/2_sqlite/21_sqlite.md

 -- Select
 SELECT col1, col2 FROM t1 [WHERE condition] [ORDER by col DESC];

-SELECT Count(*) AS "Blackies", ancestor FROM blackies INNER JOIN blackie_family ON blackies.id = blackie_family.id GROUP BY ancestor WHERE year < 2020;
+SELECT Count(*) AS "Pets", parentName as "Parent Name" FROM pets INNER JOIN pet_family ON pets.id = pet_family.id GROUP BY parentName WHERE year < 2020;
 ```